 Speak with a secured loan broker: They take your information and search the market for the best secured loan for your circumstances.

-Checking your income and recent payslips
+Your income and recent payslips

-Checking the housing registry to confirm you own the property
+The housing registry to confirm you own the property

-Checking the value of your property and your equity
+The value of your property

-This process normally takes between 3-5 weeks after which the money will be transferred into your chosen bank account.
+The loan application process normally takes between 3-5 weeks after which the money will be transferred into your chosen bank account.

 Most homeowner loans require you to pay monthly instalments by direct debit, but if you would prefer to pay using a different method speak to a broker before you apply.